Aldrin-ai/form-builder-documentation/definition/single-text-field.md

 ##### Maximum Characters
 Maximum amount of letters that the string can contain
 ##### Pattern
-A format that the field can establish, for example phone numbers (111)-111-1111.
+A pre-set format that the field can establish, for example phone numbers (111)-111-1111.
 #### Number
 A specific primitive type that can be any number whether whole or decimal, in which math calculations may be done with.
 #### Integer